dcrescimbeni/ai-python-playground/README.md

 ## How to Run

-1. Install the required Python packages: pandas, scikit-learn.
+1. Run `pipenv install` to install the required Python packages: pandas, scikit-learn
-2. Download the data from the provided link and place it in the same directory as the Python script.
+2. Download the data from the provided link and place it in the same directory as the Python script under the name `tweet-sentiment.csv`.
-3. Run the script in a Python environment.
+3. Run the script in a Python environment: `python3 sentiment-prediction.py`.

 ## Output